martinnss/Customer-Segmentation-with-KMeans-and-Affinity-Propagation/README.md

 #### -- Project Status: Active

 ## Project Intro/Objective
-The purpose of this project is to extract the number of customer types, i.e., customer segmentation by using the KMeans algorithm (unsupervised ML) to cluster the data.
+The purpose of this project is to extract the number of customer types, i.e., customer segmentation by using the KMeans and Affinity Propagation algorithms(unsupervised ML) to cluster the data.

 ### Methods Used